 Little Tring to Buckland Wharf (2005 to 2025) is the 2.5km centre section.
 It used to be almost impassable with 6 metre high hawthorn as shown here.
-Believe it or not, the muddy mess is not the canal bottom, it’s a 30-year-old picture of the path where you can now all walk much more easily.
+Believe it or not, the muddy mess is not the canal bottom!
+It’s a 30-year-old picture of the path where you can now all walk much more easily.
 The canal itself should be in the darkness on the right.
 This is all now gaining full accessibility, biodiversity and navigation by narrowboats.
 Below are our recent posts about our Restoration progress.

 See how we’re getting on

 You can view what we have achieved at any time from the public towpath, above Wilstone Reservoir.
-There is limited visitor parking in Drayton Beauchamp village (HP22 5LT) although the work is now some distance from here, and a car park at Wilstone reservoir off Lower Icknield Way (near HP23 4NW).
+There is limited visitor parking in Drayton Beauchamp village (HP22 5LT) although the work is now some distance from here.
+There is a car park at Wilstone reservoir off Lower Icknield Way (near HP23 4NW).
 You may also find roadside parking around Little Tring bridge (near HP23 4NR), but please be very careful.
 Or plan a walk from further away.
 Do come and see our volunteers in action restoring the canal and don’t be afraid to stop and make yourselves known.
 Any of the lads (and lassies) will be only too pleased to stop work and have a chat to explain what is going on and to answer any questions you may have.

 Future Wendover Canal Restoration (Phase 3)